Exploring a new approach to Hadronic Parity Violation from Lattice QCD: Introduction

 The aforementioned first ab-initio lattice QCD determination and the non-perturbative estimate of the nucleon matrix elements with the parity-violating (PV) effective Lagrangian has been presented in Ref.~\cite{Wasem:2011tp}.
 In this work the actual transition matrix elements $N \pi \overset{\Llagrange_{\mathrm{PV}}} {\longrightarrow} N$ for a transition of a nucleon-pion state to a nucleon state mediated by the $\Delta I = 1$, parity-violating Lagrangian was considered.
 Though this calculation is pioneering, it is also exploratory in many regards as also discussed in detail in Refs.~\cite{Wasem:2011zz,Guo:2018aiq}.
 Challenges are the rigorous treatment of the pion-nucleon state in finite volume and energy non-conservation between initial and finial state on the lattice, which were circumvented in Ref.~\cite{Wasem:2011tp}.
 Apart from this the calculation considered also only a certain quark flow diagram topology, arguing that the neglected diagrams are expected to have a contribution only within the statistical accuracy.
 Moreover, renormalization of the 4-quark operators was not included.
 Still, the obtained value on a coarse lattice with a heavier-than-physical pion $m_{\pi} \approx 390\mev$ is consistent with the recent NPDGgamma experimental analysis.

 An alternative theoretical ansatz has been put forward anew in Refs.~\cite{Feng:2017iqb,Guo:2018aiq}, by proposing a joint effort of chiral effective field theory ($\chi$EFT) and lattice QCD.
 Based on the PCAC relation the transition via the parity-violating interaction Lagrangian with a soft pion in the initial or final state is equivalent to a transition via a parity-conserving Lagrangian without a soft pion.
+Details on the relevant PCAC relation

-This relation is, however, true only in the limit of exact chiral symmetry, and at non-zero pion mass it receives higher order corrections in $\chi$EFT.
-But these corrections can be argued to be a numerically small, and can in principle also be calculated by studying the pion mass dependence with lattice QCD.
+are provided in Refs.~\cite{Feng:2017iqb,Guo:2018aiq}.
+The PCAC relation Eq.~\refeq{eq:pcac-1} is, however, exact only in the limit of exact chiral symmetry.
+At non-zero pion mass it receives higher order corrections in $\chi$EFT.
+But these corrections can be argued to be numerically small \cite{Guo:2018aiq}, at the level of $\order{1\%}$ at the physical pion mass, and can in principle also be calculated by studying the pion mass dependence with lattice QCD, based on known low-energy constants from meson and heavy-baryon chiral perturbation theory \cite{Feng:2017iqb}.

 This alternative theoretical ansatz leads to a major simplification in the lattice computation: one now considers a transition amplitude between single nucleon states $N \overset{\Llagrange_{\mathrm{PC}}} {\longrightarrow} N $ with a parity-conserving (PC) Lagrangian, which from a numerical point of view is more straightforward to handle in a lattice calculation.
 In particular, the complication arising from the pion-nucleon state is absent since the matrix element is computed for single nucleon initial and final states.